AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Big error storm in preview when load app that uses firebase config
+- Asks for login to gapi on every keystroke when a Firebase Publisher exists
 - Studio: Show errors in server side apps
-- Big error storm in preview when load app that uses firebase config
 - Clear preview and state when load new app
 - Select in copied page selects the corresponding element in the page copied from
 - Dependencies error while editing blows up editor